zCODER0521/Potato-Disease-Classifier/README.md

-# 🤖 AI Log Classifier
+# 🥔 Potato Disease Classifier

-An advanced log classification system that leverages machine learning and NLP to automatically categorize log messages from diverse enterprise systems.
+A web application that uses deep learning to classify potato leaf diseases from images.
+Built with FastAPI, React, and TensorFlow.

 ---